 In Laos, over 80% of households must boil their water to make it safe to drink.
 Despite many taking this boiling precaution, preventable illness from drinking contaminated water is still a leading cause of death for children under five.
 But with a water filter at home, families can produce their own safe water every day.

 The filters do more than just fend off thirst and illness.
 Without the need for boiling water, families are able to buy or collect less wood and fossil fuels, reducing smoke in the kitchen, and protecting Laos’ beautiful forests from further deforestation.

-- Average 40,000 tonnes of CO2 equivalent greenhouse gases saved annually by the project
+- 15,000 tonnes of CO2e saved annually by the project

 - 20-30 litres of clean water - the average daily household consumption fully met by each filter

 For every 1000 carbon credits purchased:

 - $15,800 value of avoided forest degradation*

 - 25 cases of Acute Lower Respiratory Infection (ALRI) treatment avoided*

 *Figures are based on Social Return on Investment (SROI) of Nexus for Development’s model for the project’s last monitoring period (MP2, July 2016).